-Fame, success, even self-respect can be elusive goals for many young men who grow up in the inner city.
+Fame, success, even self-respect can be elusive goals for many young men and women who grow up in the inner city.
 But the boxing gym, as it has for decades, promises a way up for some.
 A way out for others.
 It offers young boxers a home where they can find support and community.
 It builds character.
 For some it's also the source of discipline needed to avoid the ever-present lure of gangs or drugs.
-Recently I’ve been spending time at some of the inner-city gyms in the old mill towns north of Boston.
+During 2017 and 2018 I have spent a lot of time in the gyms of the the old mill towns north of Boston and at many of the local amateur boxing matches, including The Golden Gloves.
 I’ve gotten to know many of the boxers -- and the trainers committed to them -- and found them to possess an inner strength as well as a physical one.
 It takes both to step into the ring.
 To put the body through the punishment boxing demands.
 To make the sacrifices needed to achieve a few moments of glory.
-These images – the beginning of a long-term project that will explore the lives of these boxers more deeply – celebrate the strength and courage it takes to be a fighter.
+These images, part of an ongoing project, celebrate the strength and courage it takes to be a fighter.

 The Skateboarder's Canvas